Jacobs School Bulletin

 MUS F302 - Classroom Instrument Techniques

-Instruction in recorder, guitar, lap dulcimer, autoharp, and classroom Orff Instrument (pitched and non-pitched).
+Instruction in recorder, guitar, lap dulcimer, autoharp, and classroom Orff Instruments (pitched and non-pitched).

 MUS F337 - Woodwind Techniques